single-spa/single-spa/docs/child-applications.md

 # Child applications

 A single-spa child application is everything that a normal SPA is, except that it doesn't have an HTML page.
-In a single-spa world, your app might contain many child applications, each with their own framework.
+In a single-spa world, your app contains many child applications, where each has its own framework.
 Child applications have their own client-side routing and their own frameworks/libraries.
 They render their own html and have full freedom to do whatever they want, whenever they are *mounted*.
 The concept of being *mounted* refers to whether a child application's